 There was a nice selection of yarn – Cascade, Malabrigo, Madelinetosh, and Hedgehog are some that stood out to me.
 I purchased some HHF sock yarn – specially dyed for Stephen and Penelope.
 The staff person working the day I was there was especially friendly and helpful.

 As I walked out of the yarn shop, I noticed a fabric shop next door.
-A. Boeken is a store that carries fabric and accessories.
+A. Boeken is a haberdashery that carries all types of fabric and accessories.
 The accessories section in this small store was larger and much more interesting than what we usually see in the United States.

 I shopped around for a little while, but I was not looking for dress fabric, which was their specialty.
 I was tempted by all the accessories, but didn’t buy anything.

 I wandered around the city a bit more, enjoying the beautiful day.
 Then, I made my way over to the first quilt shop – Birdblocks.
-I had seen the shop in 2009, but it was closed by the time we got there, so I was anxious to see it this time.
+I had seen this shop on an earlier trip, but it was closed by the time we got there, so I was anxious to see it this time.